 Napier and Ha compiled profiles and essays relating to three critical time periods in Vietnam’s recent history.
 The book focuses on a group of people who grew up during wartime, lived through a devastating period of famine and hunger, and are now leading the country in its economic boom.
 The book divides these experiences into three parts, mirroring the time periods: the American War ending in 1975, the subsidy period from 1975-1986, and the country’s shift toward a market economy to present day.

-The book is available to purchase here.
+The book is available to purchase on Amazon.

 Boise State’s relationship with Vietnam dates back to 1994, when the university offered its MBA program in Hanoi, the country’s capital city.
 The program primarily was aimed at training National Economics University (NEU) faculty to launch their own MBA program but offered the degree to some businesspeople as well.
 That partnership established the first MBA degree program ever offered by a Vietnamese university.